digbmc/reactor-jct/nuclear-disasters.md

 Under normal circumstances, the pressure vessel containing the reactor core in the nuclear power plant was always filled with water.
 There was no need for a water-level instrument to indicate whether the core was adequately submerged.
 Therefore, the plant staff wrongly assumed that as long as the water level in the pressurizer was sufficient, the core would also be adequately covered.

 Unaware of the relief valve being stuck open and unable to confirm the water coverage of the core, the staff made a series of decisions that exposed the core.
 The malfunctioning valve caused a significant decrease in the pressure of the primary system, resulting in the reactor coolant pumps vibrating and being shut off.
 To avoid an undesirable situation where the pressurizer would be completely filled with emergency cooling water, the flow of water was reduced.
 Without the circulation of water by the reactor coolant pumps and with a scarcity of emergency cooling water in the primary system, the water level in the pressure vessel declined, leading to overheating of the core. [^20]
-.ve-media wc:Setcom_at_Three_Mile_Island_Photo.png caption = "Technicians enter the Unit 2 Reactor Building on Three Mile Island."
+.ve-media wc:Setcom_at_Three_Mile_Island_Photo.png static caption = "Technicians enter the Unit 2 Reactor Building on Three Mile Island."
 ##### What Went Wrong?

 The partial meltdown and minor off-site releases of radioactivity were caused by a combination of equipment malfunctions, personale errors, regulatory laxities, and operational issues.